Riemannian metrics on differentiable stacks: The stack perspective

-Note that a linearization of a groupoid $G\toto M$ around an embedded saturated submanifold $S\subset M$ yields a tubular neighborhood of the substack $\Y=[S/G_S]$ inside $\X=[M/G]$.
-A priori, the groupoid linearization is stronger than the existence of a stacky tubular neighborhood: the later only requires the existence of a Morita equivalence between groupoid neighborhoods of $G_S$ inside $G$ and $\nu(G_S)$.
-However, as it follows from next proposition, these two notions are actually equivalent.
-This kind of results on Morita invariance of groupoid linearization goes back to the original paper of Weinstein \cite{weinstein}, and the statement presented here generalizes (and is strongly inspired in) a result of Crainic-Struchiner \cite{cs}.
+A linearization of a groupoid $G\toto M$ around a saturated submanifold $S\subset M$ yields a tubular neighborhood of the substack $[S/G_S]$ inside $[M/G]$.
+A priori, the groupoid linearization is stronger than the existence of a stacky tubular neighborhood, for it involves groupoid isomorphism rather than Morita equivalences.
+However, these two notions are actually equivalent.

-\begin{proposition}[Morita invariance of linearization] Given $G\toto M$ a Lie groupoid and $S\subset M$ saturated embedded, the orbit stack $\Y=[S/G_S]$ admits a tubular neighborhood in $\X=[M/G]$ if and only if $G$ is linearizable around $S$. \end{proposition}
+\begin{proposition}[Morita invariance of linearization] Given $G\toto M$ a Lie groupoid and $S\subset M$ saturated embedded, the orbit stack $[S/G_S]$ admits a tubular neighborhood in $[M/G]$ if and only if $G$ is linearizable around $S$. \end{proposition}

+This type of result on Morita invariance of linearization goes back to the original paper \cite{weinstein}.
+The statement presented here generalizes (and is strongly inspired in) a result of \cite{cs}.

+For the proof, we follow the alternative approach to Morita equivalences by means of principal bibundles.
+Its correspondence with generalized maps is explained, e.g., in \cite{dh}.
+We will use the fact that a bibundle represents an actual Lie groupoid map if and only if it admits a global section, and it represents the identity map if and only if it is isomorphic to the trivial bundle \smash{$G\xfrom s M\xto t M$}.